duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 ```

 What do you observe?
 Does this make sense?
 Why is it driving straight?
-Can you make it drive backwards or turn?
+Can you make it drive backward or turn?
 When is `done = True`?
 What is `observation`?

 ### Driving around in the simulator